 What are the symptoms of congenital hypertrophic pyloric stenosis?

 Symptoms of pyloric stenosis appear from 3-4 weeks of age and within 4-5 months.
-Therefore, this disease is also called Infantile Hypertrophic Pyloric Stenosis in Marathi.
+Therefore, this disease is also called Infantile Hypertrophic Pyloric Stenosis.
 The symptoms of pyloric stenosis are as follows.

 1) Vomiting after breast feeding – The baby vomits forcefully after drinking milk.
 This vomit is thrown away at distance.
 Initially, vomiting is mild.
 But as the path of the pylorus gets shorter, the rate of vomiting increases more.
 The vomit is white.
 Frequent vomiting reduces the amount of sodium, potassium and gastric acid in the baby’s body.
 So it starts to have an adverse effect on the body.

 2) Frequent hunger cry – As the baby does not digest milk, the baby gets hungry always and the baby is always crying for hunger.

 3) Understand the peristalsis movement of the stomach on the abdomen – The movement of the stomach is seen on the baby’s abdomen after feeding and before the baby vomits.
 At such times the gastric muscles try to push the milk in the stomach forward into the small intestine.

 4) Dehydration – Due to frequent vomiting and lack of feeds for the baby, dehydration starts and the baby becomes lethargic.

 5) No defecation – The baby does not defecate as there is no food digestion and hence the baby does not gain weight or loses weight.

 Doctors diagnose congenital hypertrophic pyloric stenosis in a baby based on its symptoms and physical examination.
 Doctors find out from a stomach examination that there is a lump in the upper part of the abdomen.